Please feel free to comment on my review.

 It was quite a surprise for me when Tegan donned a Slitheen suit in order to trick the two Slitheen Bella and Grumma back to their spaceship.
 I had to listen to that scene twice to be clear in my head.

 Thankfully, the Slitheen are sorted and they’re sent back to wherever they came from.
-Once gone, the TARDIS materialises on Callanna as the Doctor has returned for his friends following ‘Thin Time’.
+Once gone, the TARDIS materialises on Callanna since the Doctor has returned for his friends following ‘Thin Time’.

 According to Cott, it’s clear the Doctor wants forgiveness.
 Tegan says she’s not sure she can forgive him.
 Once Peter Davison’s Doctor meets up with Nyssa, Tegan and Marc, he says they need to ‘talk’.